Kerikeri kiwifruit company loses challenge in Employment Court

-A Northland kiwifruit company has failed in a bid to overturn an Employment Relations Authority ruling the company was wrong to terminate a trainee orchard manager after a 90-day trial period.
+A Northland kiwifruit company has failed in a bid to overturn an Employment Relations Authority ruling the company was wrong to terminate a trainee orchard manager before a 90-day trial period.

 ERA late last year ordered Farrand Orchards in Kerikeri to pay Michael Tane $15,000 for humiliation, loss of dignity and injury to feelings and a further $18,480 being three months' lost remuneration.